stefanLeo/wireshark_websocket_deflate/README.md

     sudo luarocks install lua-zlib
     ```
    Verify success:
-   Type in lua in commant line and the try
+   Type in lua in commant line and then try
     ```require "zlib"```
 1. Copy the LUA plugin into the Wireshark Plugins directory
    The Wireshark plugin directory ca be found by clicking "Help/About Wireshark".